arup-group/cookiecutter-pypackage/{{cookiecutter.project_slug}}/docs/contributing.md

 If installing directly with pip, you can install these libraries using the `dev` option, i.e., `pip install -e '.[dev]'`

 {%- if cookiecutter.create_jupyter_notebook_directory|lower == "y" %}
-Either way, you should add your environment as a jupyter kernel, so the example notebooks can run in the tests: `ipython kernel install --user --name={{ cookiecutter.project_slug }}`
+Either way, you should add your environment as a jupyter kernel, so the example notebooks can run in the tests: `ipython kernel install --user --name={{ cookiecutter.repository_name }}`
 {% endif -%}

 If you plan to make changes to the code then please make regular use of the following tools to verify the codebase while you work: